 Our ability to comply with the ratios or tests may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
-A breach of any of these covenants, or failure to meet or maintain ratios or tests could result in a default under our credit agreement and/or our senior secured notes indenture and/or our senior notes indentures.
-Certain events of default under our credit agreement, our senior secured notes indenture and our senior notes indentures would prohibit us from paying dividends on our common stock.
-In addition, upon the occurrence of an event of default under our credit agreement, our senior secured notes indenture or our senior notes indentures, the lenders could elect to declare all amounts outstanding under the credit agreement and the senior notes, together with accrued interest, to be immediately due and payable.
+A breach of any of these covenants, or failure to meet or maintain ratios or tests could result in a default under our credit agreement and/or our senior secured notes indenture and/or our senior notes indenture.
+Certain events of default under our credit agreement, our senior secured notes indenture and our senior notes indenture would prohibit us from paying dividends on our common stock.
+In addition, upon the occurrence of an event of default under our credit agreement, ours enior notes indenture, the lenders could elect to declare all amounts outstanding under the credit agreement and the senior notes, together with accrued interest, to be immediately due and payable.
 If we were unable to repay those amounts, the credit agreement lenders could proceed against the security granted to them to secure that indebtedness.
 If the lenders accelerate the payment of the indebtedness, our assets may not be sufficient to repay in full this indebtedness and our other indebtedness.